zeit/react-keyframes/readme.md

 **`<Keyframes { component = 'span', delay = 0, loop = 1, onStart, onEnd } />`**

 - Use `import { Keyframes } from 'react-keyframes'` or `require('react-keyframes').Keyframes`.
 - The `component` prop specifies what component `Keyframes` renders as.
+Passing "Fragment" will render the component inside a `<React.Fragment />`.
+If no component is passed, the default is a "span" tag.
 - The `delay` prop specifies when the animation should start (millisecond).
 - The `loop` prop specifies the number of times an animation cycle should be played.
 Set `true` to repeat forever.
 - The `onStart` function is invoked upon animation start